 - 6. All exhibits must be products of the current 4-H year.
 The same product that is selected at the county level must be the one exhibited at the State Fair (except for Food and Nutrition-must be the same recipe), Crops, Floriculture, and Vegetable Gardening exhibits (must be the same species/type (i.e. slicing tomatoes, snap beans, onions, etc.).
 Modifications can be made to the original county exhibit to meet State Fair class requirements or to incorporate suggested improvements made by the local judge.
 Determination of exhibit eligibility rests solely with the University of Illinois Extension Assistant Dean and Director, 4-H, and designated persons. - 7.
 A 4-H member may enter only one individual exhibit and one group exhibit in the 4-H General Project Show.
 This also applies to exhibitors who are enrolled in projects in two different counties.
 If they are identified as a state fair delegate in two counties, they will have to choose one individual and/or group project exhibit. - 8.
 Exhibits illustrating inappropriate subject matter and /or graphics are not acceptable.
 The Superintendents reserve the right to remove exhibits deemed inappropriate or dangerous for youth audiences.
 The contest of any 4-H competitive presentation does not necessarily reflect the beliefs or views of the IL State Fair or the University of Illinois Extension. - 9.
 Some exhibit areas may have size limitations.
 Read the descriptions carefully.
 Please choose a display size that is most appropriate for the exhibit you are bringing.
 Larger does not always mean better, use good judgment in creating your exhibit.
 Exhibitors will need to carry their project from the distant parking lots on the fairgrounds. - 10.
 INNOVATION CLASSES are open to all 4-H members.
 Members choosing to exhibit in the Innovation class may be enrolled at any level of the project they are studying.
 Members choosing to exhibit in the Innovation class must decide the best way to show off their project mastery and knowledge for the year in that project category.
 Some suggestions are provided for each category, but members may choose any method they want for demonstrating project learning as long as it does not fit in any other class in the category.
 Only selected project categories have an Innovation option. - 11.
-READY4LIFE CLASSES (Career & Entrepreneurship Exploration) are open to any 4-H member who was at least 11 years of age by September 1 of the current 4-H year.
-Members choosing to exhibit in the READY4LIFE class may be enrolled at any level of the project they are studying.
-Exhibits should show the connection between the project area and related career or business opportunities.
+READY4LIFE PROJECT (Career & Entrepreneurship Exploration) is open to any 4-H member who was at least 11 years of age by September 1 of the current 4-H year.
 Members may choose any method they want for demonstration project learning.
-Counties are eligible to send one READY4LIFE exhibit for each project category in addition to the total allowed for that division.